YGOPro-International/YGOPro-International-Project-Charter/README.md

 Do no evil

-there is a problem with the software, file a bug.
+If there is a problem with the software, file a bug.

 Do not take work you can not complete in a timely manner, or show progress of completing.

-We are making software for end-users not developers.
+We are making software for end-users.

-Don't make things that are locked to one operating system, lack UI, require many dependencies or require non-default configuration.
+Don't make things that are locked to one operating system, bad UI, require lots of dependencies or require non-default configuration.

 Setup should be as few steps as possible.